Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Key Mention

-The custom element Key Mention is use for
+The custom element Key Mention is good to use as an additional short information.
+Use it right behind a target element, and you will see it presented to the right.
+You can use it to remark on the last update time of the table and paragraph.
+Or you can use it like the HTML `<cite>` tag.

 ![Screenshot 2022-09-25 185512](https://user-images.githubusercontent.com/110529913/192140048-a6384ac9-069b-4d88-924c-9eb4a64c778a.png)